influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/transformations.md

 ```

 InfluxDB calculates the difference between subsequent timestamps.
-The `unit` option is an integer followed by a [duration literal](/enterprise_influxdb/v1.9/query_language/spec/#literals) and it determines the unit of the returned difference.
+The `unit` option is an integer followed by a [duration](/influxdb/v2.4/reference/glossary/#duration) and it determines the unit of the returned difference.
 If the query does not specify the `unit` option the query returns the difference between timestamps in nanoseconds.

 `ELAPSED(field_key)`